aberke/quiz-widgets/README.md

 	- return 500 if err
 	- put handler in util

-- better handle when user is unknowingly signed out

 - put all the fb sharing stuff in its own 'library as external script'
 	- for labs reuse